-- 20. The level of fees relating to examinations and related matters (eg entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
-Increases are expected normally not to exceed 6%, or CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year. - 21.
-Depending on the administrative arrangements for your course, your course fees may be payable either: - a. as an annual fee to the University of Oxford Department for Continuing Education; or - b. as an annual fee together with fees for individual modules to the University of Oxford Department for Continuing Education. - 22.
-Where fees are charged for individual modules, you must pay the fees for each module no later than one week before the module start date. - 23.
-For other courses, the University will usually invoice you directly for your fees and you must usually pay your course fees in full for the year no later than Week 1 of the first term.
-This may be different if your fees are being paid (a) through a government loan system, or (b) through an agreed payment plan. - 24.
+- administrative costs associated with the activity.
+The fees applying in any one academic year will be published by September of the previous year. - 29.
+Depending on the administrative arrangements for your course, your course fees may be payable either: - a. directly to your college; - b. as an annual fee to the University of Oxford Department for Continuing Education; or - c. as an annual fee together with fees for individual modules to the University of Oxford Department for Continuing Education. - 30.
+Where fees are charged for individual modules, you must pay the fees for each module no later than one week before the module start date. - 31.
+For other courses, you must usually pay your course fees in full for the year no later than Week 1 of the first term.
+This may be different if your fees are being paid (a) through a government loan system, or (b) through an agreed payment plan. - 32.
 Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership.